adyen-examples/adyen-step-by-step-integration-workshop/README.md

 Congratulations! **However**, we're not there yet!
 This flow will fail when a challenge is presented to the shopper (Strong Customer Authentication).
 Let's handle this by adding 3D Secure 2 Authentication support.

 3D Secure 2 is an authentication protocol (3DS2) that provides an additional layer of verification for card-not-present (CNP) transactions.
+New to 3DS2?
+You can read our [docs](https://docs.adyen.com/online-payments/3d-secure/) or go to this [technical blog post](https://www.adyen.com/knowledge-hub/a-guide-to-integrating-with-adyen-web-for-3d-secure-2-payments) that will guide you through the why & whats.

 To trigger 3DS2, we'll need to add several parameters to the `PaymentRequest` in the `/api/payments` endpoint.
-Pick one of these two options.
+Two options are available:
    * [Native](https://docs.adyen.com/online-payments/3d-secure/native-3ds2/web/): The card issuer performs the authentication within your website or mobile app using passive, biometric, and two-factor authentication approaches.
    * [Redirect](https://docs.adyen.com/online-payments/3d-secure/redirect-3ds2/web/): Shoppers are redirected to the card issuer's site to provide additional authentication data, for example, a password or an SMS verification code.
 The redirection might lead to lower conversion rates due to technical errors during the redirection or shoppers dropping out of the authentication process.

-**Step 12.** Let's add 3DS2 to our `/payments`-request.
-Note: New to 3DS2?
-You can read our [docs](https://docs.adyen.com/online-payments/3d-secure/) or go to this [technical blog post](https://www.adyen.com/knowledge-hub/a-guide-to-integrating-with-adyen-web-for-3d-secure-2-payments) that will guide you through the why & whats.
+In this workshop, we implement the **Redirect 3DS2 flow** first, in later steps (13 & 14) you can find out how to enable the Native 3DS2 flow.

+**Step 12.** Add the following fields to our `/payments`-request to enable 3DS2 Redirect:
 Go back to the `/controller/ApiController`, add the following parameters to your `PaymentRequest` for the redirect flow:
    * Origin
    * ShopperIP